picodebr/learnbot-simulator-protocol/README.md

 The [simulation status](#simulation-status) could be one of the following:

 - `running` - The simulation is being executed
-- `paused` - Freezes the simulation but keeps its values
 - `stopped` - Restart the simulation to the initial values and waits until it's running again

 ### Initial Values